YBC Committee Members

 Committee Member - Rolf Farrell firstname.lastname@example.org

-Conservation team and Webmaster - Nick Hall email@example.com
+Webmaster and Transect co-ordinator - Nick Hall email@example.com

 My interest started at 8 year old when I was given a small box of eggs by my teacher.
 "Clean their box and give them fresh bramble leaves daily".
 The tiny black larvae grew to huge green caterpillars, then orange silk cocoons that hatched into Emperor Moths!
 My passion began, but, university then a business career got in the way.
 On retirement I volunteered with BC transect walking on Thorne Moors, 3 Hagges Woodmeadow and Bishop Wood .
 My passion really grew finding the first Yorkshire colony of Silver Washed Fritillary in Bishop Wood and then joining the committee in 2018.
 I've learnt habitat is 'everything' and there is so much to discover right on your doorstep.
 The time is right to conserve, create and contribute in land management post the CAP.
-I've learnt so much working with colleagues and creating this website and temporarily taking on the role of transect co-ordinator.
+I've learnt so much working with colleagues, creating this website and temporarily taking on the role of transect co-ordinator.

 Committee Member - Ann Davis firstname.lastname@example.org